Conical refiner

 The conical refiner is a chamber with metal bars mounted around the inside of the container.
-The material to be refined is pumped into the chamber at high-pressure rate in order to create an abrasive effect as the material is forced through the machine, abraided by the metal bars.
+The material to be refined is pumped into the chamber at high-pressure rate in order to create an abrasive effect as the material is forced through the machine, abraded by the metal bars.
 At the opposite end of the chamber the resulting pulp is pumped out.